WP Full Pay - Stripe plugin for WordPress

 Refer Stripe documentation for more details on getting started with Stripe.

-Step 2: Install a plugin to accept Stripe payments
+Step 2: Install WP Full Pay to connect Stripe to WordPress

 Once your Stripe account is set up, the next step is to install the WP Full Pay plugin to integrate Stripe into your WordPress pages.

-WP Full Pay allows you to connect Stripe to your WordPress site, create different types of Stripe payment forms, and accept payments within your WordPress dashboard.
+WP Full Pay allows you to create different types of Stripe payment forms within your WP dashboard.

 NOTE: You can create payment forms and conduct test transactions for free.
 Download the plugin here.